35

 • 3

-$\begingroup$ related: math.meta.stackexchange.com/q/6534/290189 $\endgroup$ Jan 24, 2019 at 21:42
+$\begingroup$ related: math.meta.stackexchange.com/q/6534/290189 $\endgroup$ Commented Jan 24, 2019 at 21:42

 • $\begingroup$ I think personal blogs with decent math/graphics/text/comments functionality has yet to appear, and that discussion you linked deserves more attention for its own merit.
-Perhaps too soon to consider advertiszing for now. $\endgroup$ Jan 25, 2019 at 23:43
+Perhaps too soon to consider advertiszing for now. $\endgroup$ Commented Jan 25, 2019 at 23:43

 • 1

 $\begingroup$ @LeeDavidChungLin Unluckily, unlike main site, there's no way to draw attention to a meta post by bounty.
 IMHO, static blogs with static comments does a much more decent job than WordPress, the current solution adopted by many mathematicians, due to an array of reasons detailed in the linked answer.
-The most significant ones are the hosting cost, SEO, and resistance and stability. $\endgroup$ Jan 26, 2019 at 8:29
+The most significant ones are the hosting cost, SEO, and resistance and stability. $\endgroup$ Commented Jan 26, 2019 at 8:29

 1